 During her stay here at BC, Rogelia Cruz Estrada will engage in research with Guatemalan migrants in the US.
 This work will fit the purpose and research areas of the Center's Migration and Human Rights Project (MHRP).
-She will also collaborate with the MHRP's project in Guatemala with Center Associate Director Brinton Lykes and other members of the team.
+She will also collaborate with the MHRP's project in Guatemala with Center Co-Director Brinton Lykes and other members of the team.

 Ramsay Liem is professor emeritus of psychology, Boston College, and past co-coordinator for the Asian American Studies Program.
 He has conducted oral histories with Korean American survivors of the Korean War and directed the multi-media project, Still Present Pasts: Korean Americans and the “Forgotten War” (www.stillpresentpasts.org) based on this research.
 Still Present Pasts has been shown at 13 sites in the U.S. and South Korea thus far.
 He is currently co-directing and producing the film, Memory of Forgotten War with Deann Borshay Liem.
-His latest publication is “When a Fireball Drops in your Hole: Biography Formed in the Crucible of War (in press).
+His latest publication is “When a Fireball Drops in your Hole: Biography Formed in the Crucible of War."

 He is a co-founder with CHRIJ Associate Director, Brinton Lykes, of the Ignacio Martín-Baró Fund for Mental Health and Human Rights, now a project of the Center.
-He was also an Affiliated Faculty of the CHRIJ during the 2007-2008 academic year.

 Ricardo Falla Sánchez